-Also included in this category is the P196.508 million deferred income representing the System's 40 per cent share in the unrealized gain arising from the transfer in 1995 of certain real estate property of the System to Marilaque Land, Inc. in exchange for the latter's shares of stock.
-During the year, the same was reclassified from Investment in Subsidiaries to Deposits and Other Liabilities.
+Deferred credits include the P196.508 million deferred income representing the System's 40 per cent share in the unrealized gain arising from the transfer in 1995 of certain real estate property of the System to Marilaque Land, Inc. in exchange for the latter's shares of stock.